BestTimesToVisit.com Logo

 safety

-Brunei is generally a very safe country with low crime rates.
-However, it's always wise to be aware of your surroundings, especially in crowded areas.
-Public displays of affection are frowned upon, so keep it discreet.
+Brunei is generally a very safe country with low crime rates, but it's always smart to be aware of your surroundings, especially in crowded areas.
+Keep your valuables secure, and you'll find the local people incredibly friendly and helpful if you need assistance.

 packing

-Pack light, breathable clothing due to the tropical climate – think cotton and linen.
-Include a light rain jacket or umbrella as sudden downpours are common, especially in the afternoons.
-Comfortable walking shoes are a must for exploring the water villages and markets.
+Pack lightweight, breathable clothing due to the tropical climate – think cotton or linen.
+Include a light rain jacket or umbrella, as sudden downpours are common, and comfortable walking shoes are a must for exploring the water villages and city streets.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.